 We refer people to community resources and counselors who share our perspective and who offer accessible services.
 We also support people in learning to take greater control of our lives, including exploring coming off medications safely.
 (Portland Hearing Voices does not offer medical advice or treatment.)

 Portland Hearing Voices is led and managed by people with lived experience of hearing voices and psychiatric diagnosis.
-We are a 501(c) non-profit under the fiscal sponsorship of the Mental Health Association of Portland.
-We are currently all-volunteer and seeking funding and resources, Program Director is Will Hall.
-(We are not affiliated with or receive support from pharmaceutical companies.)
+We are currently all-volunteer and seeking funding and resources, Founder is Will Hall; Program Director is Kate Hill.

 What are the goals of Portland Hearing Voices?